 GHB gives users and victims a euphoric, sedative effect.

-What are the Physical, Emotional, and Mental Side Effects of Using GHB and Rohypnol?
+What are the Physical, Emotional, and Mental Side Effects of Using Roofies?

 Due to their addictive behaviors, GHB and Rohypnol come with several serious physical, emotional, and mental side effects for those taking it without consent.
 Victims who have been introduced to the drugs may become addicted as a side effect or suffer abuse from rape or other serious sexual crimes.